Palm Beach County Fire Rescue: Chief Herman W. Brice Fire Rescue Complex

-Named after the department's first Fire Chief, the Palm Beach County Fire Rescue Administration and Training complex is a 40-acre complex that houses Fire-Rescue's Administrative offices, training areas, and an apparatus and support building.
-The complex, located at 405 Pike Road, includes multiple classrooms & conference rooms, a 6-story training tower, a 2 1/2-story Class A burn building, an emergency vehicle driving course, an extrication training area, Urban Search & Rescue (USAR) props, a 10-acre lake for drafting training, and a field of various full-scale liquefied petroleum (LP) gas props.
+Named after the department's first fire chief, the Palm Beach County Fire Rescue Administration and Training Complex is a 40-acre complex that houses Fire-Rescue's administrative offices, training areas, and an apparatus and support building.
+The complex, located at 405 Pike Road, includes multiple classrooms and conference rooms, a 6-story training tower, a 2 1/2-story Class A burn building, an emergency vehicle driving course, an extrication training area, an Urban Search & Rescue (USAR) props, a 10-acre lake for drafting training, and a field of various full-scale liquefied petroleum (LP) gas props.

 Structure

-The department is made up of 8 battalions which contain anywhere from 3 to 9 fire stations:
+The department is made up of 8 battalions, which contain anywhere from three to nine fire stations: